 Nordstrom carries many clothing brands and is able to represent lots of different style preferences.
 The selection is large and well-curated.

-Customer service is one of the key elements here that sets TC apart.
+Customer service is one of the key elements here that sets Trunk Club apart.
 The effective styling and benefits like free alterations in Nordstrom stores are two great examples.

 The service still has a few cons:

 - So many clothes, so little try-on time

 Some styling services let you choose items to put in your box.
 Trunk Club doesn’t let shoppers choose anything, so you’ll have to rely entirely on what your stylist picks out for you.

 Another way they could improve is by extending the time customers have to try on clothes.
 They include up to 12 items, and each Trunk is huge.
 If you’re having a particularly busy week, it’s hard to carve out the time to try on so many clothes and figure out what you can see yourself wearing.
 As it is, you need to contact customer service to request an extension to get more time.